ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Instructions
 -------------------------
-Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to run applications (such as the SRW App) or models that depend on it.
+Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to build applications (such as the SRW App) or models that depend on it.
 Users can either build the HPC-stack on their local system or use the centrally maintained stacks on each HPC platform if they are working on a Level 1 system.
 For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.

 After completing installation, continue to the next section.